How To Start A Daycare

 Besides keeping track and being aware of any other daycares in the area to manage your competition, try to think of additional, creative, services that would make you stand out from the rest.
 For example, providing a birthday celebration in the case of a child’s birthday or transport services.

 Creating your Business Website

 Social media is a great start to having an online presence, though an online website is also an essential sales and marketing tool for any successful business.
 You website should be the storefront when your business is closed, it should act as the conduit for information about your daycare and also an exhibit your business as a reputable and trustworthy daycare.
 That being said, setting up a website isn’t as hard as it may sound, in-fact, many hosting providers have tailored their service around small businesses who may not be tech savvy.
-We suggest going with BlueHost to host your website, they’re service is simple and easy to use/setup and they’re currently offering 60% off hosting, including free domain registration.
+We suggest going with BlueHost to host your website as they have a easy one-click WordPress installation tool, you can get 60% Off hosting and a free domain name here.

 Additionally, creating a blog on your website is also a great way to attract organic traffic and expand your business.
 Checkout our full guide on the best and easiest way to setup a WordPress blog here.

 In short, starting up your own daycare center will indeed take a lot of hard work but will result incredibly rewarding by the end; so much that all the effort and willfulness put into it will pay off.
 Remember to enjoy is as much as you can!